Published 28 Apr 2026

 Here are the most common contracts government teams can streamline:

-Image showing 3 types of government contract management 3 types of government contract management
+Image showing 3 types of government contract management3 types of government contract management

 Fixed-price contracts